Creating LFE Servers with OTP, Part I

 Let's go over what happened above:

-• But remember: the init function gets its argument from what we passed to gen_server:start, 0 in our case.
+function gets its argument from what we passed togen_server:start

-• We got results for our API functions which made calls.
+- We got results for our API functions which made

-• We got a simple and reassuring ok for our API functions which make casts.
+s. - We got a simple and reassuring

 Updating An API